 - Identify when multiple accounts are created in the same browser: Use cookies or fingerprinting techniques to generate an identifier that links login and account creation attempts across sessions.
 To do this, you must identify visitor traffic accurately, even when visitors try to conceal their identity through VPNs, virtual machines, and other spoofing techniques.

-Fingerprint Pro is a visitor identification service that provides 99.5% accurate visitorIDs using browser fingerprinting, cookies, server-side identification techniques, and more.
+Fingerprint Pro is a visitor identification service that provides highly accurate visitorIDs using browser fingerprinting, cookies, server-side identification techniques, and more.
 Using our API, gaming and gambling websites can cross-check users creating new accounts to see if they are already associated with multiple logins and require additional authentication or block account creation as necessary.

 We work with many gambling and gaming companies worldwide to make their communities a more fun and equitable place to play.
 Create a 14-day free trial of Fingerprint Pro with unlimited API requests for the first 14 days.